Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 #### *Applicable to both target users*

-* As a user I would like to view this candidate's work history.
+* As a user I would like to view this candidate's work and education history.

 * As a user I would like to know what languages this candidate is able to work in.